 Executives regularly make decisions that impact their organizations’ performance.
-Some actions can be decided by instinct or based on experience, but data is a vital component in the process for making major decisions.
-In BUS 632, Data-Driven Decision Making II, you’ll continue along the learning path started in BUS 631 and advance your ability to obtain, interpret and leverage data.
+Deciding on some actions can be instinctual or based on experience, but data is a vital component in the process for making major decisions.
+In this course, you’ll continue along the learning path started in BUS 631 and enhance your ability to obtain, interpret, and leverage data.

-While BUS 631 introduced you to the overarching concepts of research, BUS 632, provides focus on using quantitative data to analyze business problems.
+While Data-Driven Decision-Making I introduced you to the overarching concepts of research, this course focuses on using quantitative data to analyze business problems.
 As you become more proficient in using business analytics, you’ll also gain competency in research design.
 This case-study-driven course will see you identifying the basic tools needed for business analytics and the kinds of business problems that can be answered using this data.
-Visual interpretations of data, such as graphs, tables and charts are important tools in conveying it to your stakeholders in a concise, broadly understandable fashion.
-You’ll examine the use of descriptive statistics to summarize the location, dispersion and shape of a data set — all valuable tools in communicating data.
+Visual interpretations of data, such as graphs, tables, and charts are important tools in conveying it to your stakeholders in a concise, broadly understandable fashion.
+You’ll examine the use of descriptive statistics to summarize the location, dispersion, and shape of a data set — all valuable tools in communicating data.

 You’ll become experienced in using quantitative data to analyze business problems in BUS 632.

-- Define business analytics and give examples of how business analytics is being used by companies to make better-informed decisions.
+- Define business analytics and give examples of how it is being used by companies to make better-informed decisions.